chenglou/reason-project-ideas/README.md

 ### `Obj.magic` to bypass the type checker temporarily
 Type `Obj.magic` type acts like an `any` type.
 We can have a special mode that annotates all of the values of a file as `Obj.magic`, and iterate like a dynamic language.

-### Browser extension to toggle between syntaxes
-Similar to the idea above, but easier to achieve: we could use `refmt`, compiled to JS, to parse OCaml syntax in an online code snippet and turn it into Reason syntax, and vice-versa.

 ### [GraphQL type system](http://graphql.org/docs/typesystem/), using actual types
 GraphQL schemas are built like [this](http://graphql.org/blog/#building-the-graphql-schema).
 With ppx and OCaml's type system, we can generate the introspection tools through `type myShape = {foo: int}` rather than through an informal, hand-rolled type system a-la `let myShape = graphQLSchema ({field: "foo", type: "int"})`.